-- Pre-eclampsia always goes away eventually after the baby is born because it is a disease of the placenta (afterbirth). - It may disappear within hours, or any time up to six months after the birth. - Occasionally pre-eclampsia presents for the first time up to four weeks after birth. - Pre-eclampsia may necessitate a longer postnatal stay in hospital until the blood pressure has been controlled for 24-48 hours, depending on the severity of symptoms and blood pressure readings. - Anti-hypertensive drugs (drugs to lower the blood pressure) should not be stopped without close medical supervision, and this should usually be done gradually. - If the high blood pressure does not eventually disappear after the birth, the condition will be diagnosed as non-pregnancy hypertension, which will require treatment to control cardiovascular problems in later life.
+- Pre-eclampsia always goes away eventually after the baby is born because it is a disease of the placenta (afterbirth). - It may disappear within hours, or any time up to six months after the birth. - Pre-eclampsia can present for the first time after birth, around 1 in 3 cases develop in the post natal period - Pre-eclampsia can present up to 4 weeks postnatal - Pre-eclampsia may necessitate a longer postnatal stay in hospital until the blood pressure has been controlled for 24-48 hours, depending on the severity of symptoms and blood pressure readings. - Anti-hypertensive drugs (drugs to lower the blood pressure) should not be stopped without close medical supervision, and this should usually be done gradually. - If the high blood pressure does not eventually disappear after the birth, the condition will be diagnosed as non-pregnancy hypertension, which will require treatment to control cardiovascular problems in later life.